chrsr/legacy-preprocessor/README.md

 ```

 ### Todo
+* Update regex to capture entirety of the @media content
 * Specify css file(s) or folder as a param
 * Rather than using the ```/*legacy*/``` flag include param to specify a mq dimention as the selector